JAMPANIKOMAL/atlas/docs/02_Environment_and_Installation_v3.md

 # v3 Environment and Installation Guide

-This guide provides the official method for setting up the atlas-v3 Conda environment with full GPU support for TensorFlow.
+This guide provides the official method for setting up the atlas Conda environment with full GPU support for TensorFlow.

 ## Step 1: Create the Environment from File